B-1

 Crewman

-- A crewman is a foreign national serving in a capacity required for normal operations and service on board a vessel or aircraft.
-Crewmen are admitted for twenty-nine days, with no extensions.
-Two categories of crewmen are defined in the INA: D1, departing from the United States with the vessel or aircraft on which he arrived or some other vessel or aircraft; and D2, departing from Guam with the vessel on which he arrived.
+A crewman is a foreign national serving in a capacity required for normal operations and service on board a vessel or aircraft.
+For example, Crewmen are admitted for twenty-nine days, with no extensions.
+Two categories of crewmen are defined in the Immigration and Nationality Act (INA): D1, departing from the United States with the vessel or aircraft on which they arrived or some other vessel or aircraft and D2, departing from Guam with the vessel on which they arrived.

 Crime of Moral Turpitude